 There are just a few key ingredients you'll need to make these Peanut Butter Blossoms.

 - Creamy peanut butter: I recommend using creamy peanut butter, but chunky would work well, too!
 They might be a bit messier when it comes to adding the Hershey kiss, but I'm sure they would be delicious.

 - Turbinado sugar: You'll use this to coat the dough before you bake the cookies.
 This will add a little extra sweetness, crunch, and holiday shimmer to the cookies once they're baked!
 I like to use Sugar in the Raw.

 - Hershey kisses: I'd recommend using milk chocolate or dark chocolate kisses, but you can use any type you like (those candy cane kisses work well, too!).

 See full recipe below for detailed instructions.

-These Peanut Kisses come together in just a few easy steps.
+These Peanut Butter Blossoms come together in just a few easy steps.

 Combine the sugars, peanut butter, egg and vanilla extract in the bowl of a stand mixer.
 Mix to combine.

 Add the remaining dry ingredients to the peanut butter mixture and stir to combine.